lumenlearning/OpenAssessments/README.md

                 leave this field empty an LTI secret will be automatically generated for the account.
 -  canvas_uri   The URI of the Canvas institution to be associated with a specific account.

+Once you've setup your seeds file run it to setup database defaults:

+`rake db:seed`

 ###Request a Canvas Developer Key

 Go to the [https://docs.google.com/forms/d/1C5vOpWHAAl-cltj2944-NM0w16AiCvKQFJae3euwwM8/viewform](Canvas Developer Key Request Form)